opencobra/artenolis/docker/README.md

 the docker build process (?).
 The rest of the configuration compresses to to a 20kB file.

- * Running matlab from inside docker...
+ * How to run matlab inside docker? https://github.com/mathworks-ref-arch/matlab-dockerfile